athackst/jekyll-theme-profile/README.md

 ####################
 # Blog
-posts_limit: 3 # The number of posts to show in home
+posts_limit: 3 # The number of posts to show in home (also can be defined in page)

 paginate: 6 # The number of posts to show per page of pagination of blog posts
 paginate_path: "/assets/blog/page:num"